Hana-bi: Plot

-Yoshitaka Nishi is a violent former police detective who had to retire after a tragic accident during a botched arrest in which a detective, Tanaka, was killed by the suspect while two others, Nakamura and Horibe, were severely injured.
+Yoshitaka Nishi is a violent former police detective who had to retire after a tragic accident during a botched arrest in which another detective, Tanaka, was killed by the suspect while two others, Nakamura and Horibe, were severely injured.
 Becoming unemployed, Nishi spends most of his time taking care of his sick wife Miyuki, who has terminal leukemia.
-To pay for his wife's care, Nishi borrows money from the yakuza, but is having difficulty repaying them.
+To pay for his wife's care, Nishi borrows money from the yakuza but is having difficulty repaying them.

-Meanwhile, Horibe, who becomes paralyzed after the incident, experiences a deep depression after his wife and daughter leave him.
-In a conversation with Nishi, Horibe hints he considered committing suicide, while adding that he would like to paint but cannot afford to buy himself the necessary materials.
+Meanwhile, Horibe, who has been paralyzed since the incident, suffers deep depression after his wife and daughter leave him.
+In a conversation with Nishi, Horibe hints at committing suicide, while adding that he would like to paint but cannot afford to buy himself the necessary materials.
 After a botched suicide attempt, Horibe receives art supplies mailed to him by Nishi.
 He then takes up painting and creates surreal works of art, and later in a pointillist style.

-Nishi buys a second-hand taxi cab and repaints it in police colors.
+Nishi buys a second-hand taxicab and repaints it in police colors.
 He arms himself with a revolver and robs a bank dressed as a policeman.
 Using the money, he pays off the yakuza and gives some to Tanaka's widow.
 Nishi then leaves with his wife for a road trip.
 Nakamura learns from Tanaka's widow about the gift and advises her to keep the money.
 He also learns about the paints for Horibe and soon realizes who committed the robbery.
 Nakamura and his partner attempt to reach Nishi, eventually tracing his route as he and his wife embark on their trip.

 Meanwhile, even though Nishi has paid his debt to them, the yakuza deduce Nishi committed the robbery and attempt to extort additional money from him.
-The yakuza track down and confronts Nishi, but he kills them all in a violent shootout.
+The yakuza track down and confront Nishi, but he kills them all in a violent shootout.
 The next day, Nishi and his wife are at a beach when they are found by Nakamura and his partner.
-They prepare to arrest Nishi, but Nishi asks Nakamura to spare him a moment of time and lies alongside his wife on the beach.
+They prepare to arrest Nishi, but Nishi asks Nakamura to spare him a moment of time, watching a girl trying to fly a kite.
 The couple comforts each other before the camera pans away towards the ocean before two gunshots are heard in the distance.